Department of Psychology and Human Development

 - 2004 Eagle Scout, Troop 188, Verdugo Hills Council

-- Buz, E. Submitted.
+- Buz, E. Under Review.
 Dynamic changes to pronunciation reflect potential causes of previous miscommunication.

 - Buz, E. In prep.
 Understanding the distributional effects of speech exaggeration.